donedeal-giorgio/note-taking-app/README.md

 With this app is possible to add, edit and remove a note.

-Each note also has a editable color attribute.
+Each note has a editable color attribute.